1402 Grounds for Filing [R-10.2019]

 See MPEP § 1481.03 for the procedure to seek to use a certificate of correction to add a benefit claim to the filing date of a prior-filed application.

-Correction of failure to adequately claim benefit under 35 U.S.C.
-120 in an earlier-filed copending U.S. patent application was held a proper ground for reissue.
+Correction of failure to adequately claim a benefit under 35 U.S.C.
+120 in an earlier-filed copending U.S. patent application was held to be a proper ground for reissue.
 Sampson v.
 Comm’r Pat., 195 USPQ 136, 137 (D.D.C.
 1976).
-Similarly, correction of the failure to adequately claim benefit under 35 U.S.C.
+Similarly, correction of the failure to adequately claim a benefit under 35 U.S.C.
 119(e) in an earlier-filed copending U.S. patent application is considered a proper ground for reissue.
 If adding a new benefit claim in a reissue application, the reissue applicant must file a petition for an unintentionally delayed priority claim under 37 CFR 1.78(c) (for claiming the benefit under 35 U.S.C.
 119(e) ) or under 37 CFR 1.78(e) (for claiming the benefit under 35 U.S.C.
 120, 121, 365(c) or 386(c) ).
 See MPEP § 211.04.
-In addition, if applicant fails to make a claim for benefit of a prior-filed utility or plant reissue application in a later-filed reissue application within the time period set forth in 37 CFR 1.78 (e.g., timely submit an ADS with the specific reference identifying the later-filed reissue application is a continuation of the prior-filed reissue application), then a petition for an unintentionally delayed benefit claim under 37 CFR 1.78(e) along with the petition fee set forth in 37 CFR 1.17(m) would be required.
+In addition, if an applicant fails to make a claim for benefit of a prior-filed utility or plant reissue application in a later-filed reissue application within the time period set forth in 37 CFR 1.78 (e.g., timely submit an ADS with the specific reference identifying the later-filed reissue application is a continuation of the prior-filed reissue application), then a petition for an unintentionally delayed benefit claim under 37 CFR 1.78(e) along with the petition fee set forth in 37 CFR 1.17(m) would be required.
 For treatment of an error involving disclaimer of a benefit claim under 35 U.S.C.
 120, see MPEP § 1405.